 How do you win in this market?

-Tractive, Fi… pet tech has produced some clear winners.
+Tractive, Fi… Pet Tech has produced some clear winners.

 Why did these products earn daily usage and recurring revenue while so many pet gadgets get abandoned after a week?
 What did they do differently around trust, habit formation, and “peace of mind” value?
 There are a few patterns you can almost copy-paste.